 - GM insects

-A new paper has been published arguing that organic farmers should be consulted about proposed releases of GM agricultural pests, due to the potential for contamination of their crops with GM insects, which might lead to lost markets.
+A paper has been published arguing that organic farmers should be consulted about proposed releases of GM agricultural pests, due to the potential for contamination of their crops with GM insects, which might lead to lost markets.

 - Commercial interests